Teknikio/pxt-docs/README.md

 - Avoid copying the full folder if you can and try to retrieve only the relevant files from the built output.
 For example, if you edit on-start.md, try to only copy over `on-start.html` and `on-start.md`

+- The folder structure in `Teknikio.github.io` follows the same structure under `/built/packaged` in the pxt-docs repository.
+This means the following file in pxt-docs:
+-- `built/packaged/docs/about.html`
+can be found in Teknikio.github.io under
+-- `/docs/about.html`

 - Cache might take a few minutes to clear the old stuff, so keep reloading to see your changes.

 - Make sure to commit your files on both repos.